aeris170/W10-W11CleanInstall/README.md

 # W10-W11CleanInstall
-Scripts/resources for EXPERIMENTAL Windows10/11 clean installation
+Scripts/resources for EXPERIMENTAL Windows10/11 clean installation.
+Please refreain from using these for the time being.

 ## Screenshots will be added for documenting the changes.
 When I have the time...